alieneclectic/cursor-helper/README.md

 Use the Command Palette (`Cmd+Shift+P` / `Ctrl+Shift+P`):
 - **Cursor Helper: Quick Setup (Copy Rule)** - Easy one-click setup with platform-specific rule
+- **Cursor Helper: Setup Context Window Monitoring** - Setup alerts for context capacity
 - **Cursor Helper: Test Notification** - Trigger a test notification
 - **Cursor Helper: Open Settings** - Open extension settings

 ### How It Works

+**Task Completion Notifications:**
 1. You add the Cursor Rule (see Quick Start)
 2. When Cursor AI completes a task, the rule executes
 3. The rule updates the flag file with a timestamp
 4. Extension detects the file change
 5. You get a notification and sound! 🎉

+**Context Window Monitoring:**
+1. Add the context monitoring rule to Cursor Settings
+2. When context usage exceeds your threshold (default 90%), Cursor triggers the rule
+3. The rule updates the context alert flag file
+4. Extension detects the alert
+5. You get notified to take action (e.g., start a new chat, summarize, etc.)

 ## 🔊 Sound Support